 A pilot study was conducted at the SFGH Avon Breast Center, which included extending evening hours and opening a Saturday clinic for mammograms, from February to June 2014, to increase appointment accessibility for patients.
 The overall mammogram rate was calculated using data from just over 13,000 eligible women in the SFDPH system.
 After the pilot study ended, the mammogram rate for every ethnicity group had increased and the overall rate had increased by 5%.
 Using a chi-square test, this increase was shown to be statistically significant.
 The appoinment show rate also increased by 16% during the pilot study, as compared to the regular hour appointments, and this increase was shown to be statistically significant as well.
 Patient and staff surveys were distributed to obtain quantitative and qualitative feedback directly from involved stakeholders.
 It was noted that women enjoyed the pilot study hours and were especially interested in having other services offered on Saturdays as well.

 By offering evening and Saturday hours, the mammogram and show rates experienced a significant increase, and the patients awarded high satisfaction scores for their experience during the pilot study.
 SFDPH and SFGH are collaborating together to address this issue in addition to discovering other methods to educate women on the importance of getting screened for breast cancer and to make mammograms more accessible to women from diverse backgrounds.

 Litts, Kimberly, "An Evaluation of Mammography Rates for Women, 50-74 Years Old, at the San Francisco Department of Public Health" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 30.